Compro-Prasad/calc/README.md

 ## Dependencies
-This calculator depends upon GNU readline library which is installed by default in most *nix systems because bash also uses it.
+This calculator depends upon GNU readline library which is installed by default in most \*nix systems because bash also uses it.

+If not available on your system search for a binary package named `libreadline-dev`.

+Or compile from source from http://ftp.gnu.org/gnu/readline/ of the form *regex(`readline-[0-9].[0-9].tar.gz`)*.

 ## How to install?
 Installation can be done easily by executing `./install.sh`.